oegedijk/explainerdashboard/README.md

 This package makes it convenient to quickly explain the workings of a fitted machine learning model using either interactive plots in e.g. Jupyter Notebook or deploying an interactive dashboard (based on Flask/Dash) that allows you to quickly explore the impact of different features on model predictions.
+Example: [titanicexplainer.herokuapp.com](http://titanicexplainer.herokuapp.com)

 This includes:
 - *Shap values* (i.e. what is the contributions of each feature to each individual prediction?)